OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:49

-“I have come to cast fire on the earth, and how I wish it were already kindled!
+“I have come to bring fire upon the earth, and how I wish it were already kindled!

 ## Luke 12:50